vmware-archive/ruby-client/README-cli.md

   -d, --desc=STRING    description of event
   -H, --host=STRING    list of hosts to tag with even (comma separated) -n, --nostate        do not create a local file recording the event

+View events in detail using the 'ts' command with the 'events()' function.
 ```

 To close an event in the Wavefront API it must be identified by its